-There are about 400 municipal collection points in Denmark or one per 14,000 residents, where waste portable batteries are collected alongside other problematic or bulky waste.
-These collection points contribute about 91% to the collected waste battery volume.
-The remainder are taken back by the battery systems from voluntary collection points at retailers or other companies.
+There are about 400 municipal collection points in Denmark or one per 14,000 residents, where waste portable batteries are collected alongside other problematic or bulky waste from residents, small companies and most retailers.
+These collection points contributed about 91% to the collected waste battery volume in 2011, 94% in 2013.
+Most of the remaining waste batteries derive from the WEEE compliance organisation.
+While nominal waste battery collection volumes of all collection sources have been on the decline since 2011, volumes derived from WEEE halved between 2011 and 2013.